Our history

 Recent years

 In celebration of The Power Plant’s 25th anniversary in 2012, the gallery introduced ALL YEAR, ALL FREE policy supported by BMO Finance Group, offering free admission and open access to the public to all exhibitions.
 The Power Plant also marked the occasion with a redesign of its visual identity and added a new lobby and retail space, allowing audiences to further engage with the rich and rewarding work of contemporary artists and thinkers.
-In 2022, The Power Plant marks its 35th anniversary.
-To celebrate 35 exciting years of thought-provoking art, ideas, and conversations, The Power Plant has launched its brand new website and announced a much-anticipated return of Power Ball in Spring 2023!
+In 2022, The Power Plant marked its 35th anniversary and to celebrate 35 exciting years of thought-provoking art, ideas, and conversations, The Power Plant has launched this brand new website!

 Information cards